How to Find Help Treating a Sex Addict

 There are also individual psychotherapy programs for sex addicts, most of them taking the psychodynamic psychotherapy approach or the cognitive behavioral therapy (CBT) approach.
 CBT mirrors the treatment options of drug abuse programs while psychodynamic psychotherapy deals with the major conflicts that trigger these dysfunctional sexual behaviors.
 Some medications may be useful in dealing with sexual addiction, but it is up to an addiction treatment professional to determine which ones are suitable for use by each individual.
-To know more about these medications and if you have any other sex addiction-related questions, just give us a call at 1-888-997-3147.
+To know more about these medications and if you have any other sex addiction-related questions, just give us a call at 1-888-997-3147(Who Answers?).

 Deciding Between Sex Addiction Solutions

 A good treatment program should focus on the core issue – sexual addiction.
 Addicts or their loved ones should focus on rehabilitation groups being handled by professionals with experience in sexual addiction.
 It is also good if the solution incorporates a continuing care plan for those who have left the program so chances of a relapse are reduced.